Sane C++ Libraries

 Http

-SaneCppHttp.h is a library implementing a hand-written http 1.1 parser, and server.
+SaneCppHttp.h is a library implementing a hand-written HTTP/1.1 parser, server and client.

 Dependencies